-Therefore, subject to these conditions, the proposal is considered acceptable in respect of foul drainage.
+Therefore, having regard to the above, and subject to the aforementioned conditions, the proposal is considered acceptable in respect of foul drainage.

 Section 106 Matters

 LDP Policy MD4 'Community Infrastructure and Planning Obligations' and the Council's SPG on Planning Obligations, sets out the policy framework for seeking new and improved infrastructure, facilities and services appropriate to the scale, type and location of proposed new development.
 In particular, the SPG on Planning Obligations sets out thresholds and formulas for each type of obligation, based upon different development types.